 How to Make A Mirror Glaze Cake

 Mirror glaze cakes are here to stay.
-Seems like, they’ve gone from simple plain glaze cakes to the exotic galaxy, and marbled effects.
+It seems like, they’ve gone from simple plain glaze cakes to the exotic galaxy, and marbled effects.
 Learn to make the perfect mirror glaze cakes with these fun and inspiring tutorials.
 While some of these tutorials work as inspiration showing you the different techniques, others have the recipe included as well.

-What is mirror glaze?
+What is a mirror glaze?

 Well, if you are still new to mirror glaze, the simplest way to explain is – A white chocolate glaze that is made with gelatin and condensed milk.
-The condensed milk is what gives the glaze that mirrors quality we so desire.
+The condensed milk is what gives the glaze that mirrors the quality we so desire.

 The most common cake or entremets used as a base is usually a mousse cake.
 Often this mousse cake can include a jello insert making it an exotic entremets dessert.
 For example, a chocolate mousse cake with a raspberry jello insert or a Mango mousse cake with lemon jello insert.